brab0/appt/README.md

 # Appt
-Overcome recurrency steps on NodeJs projects start building.
+Overcome recurrency steps at the start of NodeJs projects building.

 ## Install